marivipelaez/cdr-generator/README.md

 # CDR generator

 The goal is to generate CDR based on different model and to allow model "mix in".
-To achieve that, the generation of the CDR is break down in differents generals steps and for each steps, there are multiple implementations which respect a common interface.
+To achieve that, the generation of the CDR is break down in different general steps and for each step, there are multiple implementations which respect a common interface.
 This implies that we can use any implementation for a step very easily.

 # Generation Steps